achyuthajoy/woocommerce-e2e-boilerplate/README.md

+> [!IMPORTANT]
+> The e2e Boilerplate has been deprecated.
+WooCommerce Core transitioned it's e2e testing to Playwright some time ago, and since then the e2e Environment and Utils packages used in the Boilerplate have been deprecated.

 # WooCommerce E2E Tests Boilerplate

 Are you looking to set up E2E tests for your WooCommerce extension?
 Then you can make use of the default WooCommerce E2E package.